dehezhang2/Notes/3103/CS3103_Operating_System.md

     - **communication**: to exchange information

   - Message Passing is one approach to providing both of these functions.

+    - block until recieve
+    - message can also contains communication informations

   - Actual function is normally provided in the form of a pair of primitives: